Shyzay/Database_Schema_NYTimes_Topstories/README.md

-1. Create a database with any name of your choice for me

-I created a 'nytimestopstories' database using the RDMS-MariaDB.
+1. Create a database with any name of your choice for me, I created a 'nytimestopstories' database using the RDMS-MariaDB.

 2. Have an IDE choice, run the python script which creates the database, for instance 'nytimestopstories'.